EmilyGarredQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](heatmushsupport.JPG)

+#### Creating Mushrooms ####

 Before I could put the wiring in place on the logs, I needed to create the mushroom stems around their wires.
-For this I used silicon as in the video Making Magical Mushrooms (see link Related Project 2 above).
+For this I used silicon as in the video "Making Magical Mushrooms" (see link Related Project 2 above).

 As this was a messy process, I made the mushroom tops at the same time.

-For the tops, I squeezed out a bit of silicon and mixed in a small amount of water colour paint, to tint the silicon, to the appropriate colour.
+For the tops, I squeezed out a bit of silicon and mixed in a small amount of water colour paint, to tint the silicon to the appropriate colour.
 I then placed a blob onto some cling wrap, folding it over to cover the silicon, which was in the center.
 Next I shaped the silicon into a flat circle (usually 3 - 6 cm in diameter) and then using a domed mould (wooden mushrooms) shaped the circle over the mould, leaving it to dry for a few hours.
 For the stems, I used the same colour mixing process, but this time when the silicon was placed on the cling wrap, I added one of the prewired leds, then folded over the wrap, with the wire in the fold then spread the silicon along the wires to create the stem.
 After making the first stem, I decided to paint the wires white, as the black and red wiring could be seen through the silicon.
 The last element I created using this process was the fungus.
 To make these, I used the same process as the mushroom tops, but this time only creating a semi-circle in various sizes.
 This was then moulded around the same mushroom moulds, but removed before they were completely dry, I then turned the curved shape inside out and threaded the fungus onto wooden skewer to set completely.
 To hold this shape I used an extra bit of silicon in the top to create the smooth top on the mushroom.
 I used a small ball of cling wrap to fill the place where the led would go on the biggest one.

 ![Image](mushymake.JPG)